CNP-CIIMAR/FAALPred/utilities/readme.md

-Script 12: A script to organize antiSMASH directories into BiG-SLiCE datasets, grouped by a user-selected taxonomic level (Phylum, Order, or Genus), organize_bigslice.py
+# Script 12: A script to organize antiSMASH directories into BiG-SLiCE datasets, grouped by a user-selected taxonomic level (Phylum, Order, or Genus): organize_bigslice.py

 # Organize Big Slice